gardener/gardener-extension-networking-calico/docs/usage/usage.md

 ## AutoScaling

 Autoscaling defines how the calico components are automatically scaled.
-It allows to use either vertical pod or cluster-proportional autoscaler (default: cluster-proportional).
+It allows to use either static resource assignment, vertical pod or cluster-proportional autoscaler (default: cluster-proportional).

-The cluster-proportional autoscaling mode is preferable when conditions require minimimal disturbances and vpa mode for improved cluster resource utilization.
+The cluster-proportional autoscaling mode is preferable when conditions require minimal disturbances and vpa mode for improved cluster resource utilization.
+Static resource assignments causes the least disruptions, but has no dynamics to handle changing demands.

 Please note VPA must be enabled on the shoot as a pre-requisite to enabling vpa mode.

-An example AutoScaling `NetworkingConfig` manifest:
+An example `NetworkingConfig` manifest for vertical pod autoscaling:

 ```yaml
 apiVersion: calico.networking.extensions.gardener.cloud/v1alpha1